privacy-scaling-explorations/zkevm-specs/specs/opcode/3cEXTCODECOPY.md

 ## Circuit Behaviour

-`EXTCODECOPY` makes use of the internal execution step `CopyCodeToMemory` and loops over these steps iteratively until there are no more bytes to be copied.
-The `EXTCODECOPY` circuit itself only constrains the values popped from stack and call context/address read lookups.
+The `EXTCODECOPY` circuit constrains the values popped from stack, call context/address read lookups and CopyTable lookups to verify the copy of bytes.
+The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `EXTCODECOPY` gadget.

 The gadget then transits to the internal state of `CopyCodeToMemory`.